Culture of Liberia: Literature

 A literary tradition has existed in Liberia for over a century.
 Liberia had no written tradition until the 19th century.
 Numerous Liberian authors throughout the years have contributed to the writings of various genres.
 They have written on folk art, ancient proverbs, everyday life in countryside, city life, religion and observation of their own lives.
-Culture, tradition, identity, society, taboo subjects, human rights, equality and diversity within Liberia, multiculturalism, Pan-Africanism, colonialism and its reverberating consequences today, post colonial African countries and future of the country have been featured in novels, books, magazines and novelettes since the 19th century.
+Culture, tradition, identity, society, taboo subjects, human rights, equality and diversity within Liberia, multiculturalism, Pan-Africanism, colonialism and its reverberating consequences today, post-colonial African countries and future of the country have been featured in novels, books, magazines, and novelettes since the 19th century.
+The first novel by an African published in English was written by a Liberian, Joseph Jeffrey Walters, a Vai convert to Christianity studying at Oberlin College in the United States.
+The book titled Guanya Pau: A Story of an African Princess was published in 1891 by Lauer and Mattil of Cleveland, Ohio, and deals with the issue of child marriage and women's rights.

 Poetry is a prominent canon of Liberian literature.
 Many authors have presented their pose in all poetic styles.
 Often adding their own unique perspectives, writing styles and observation of the material and spiritual worlds into their books.
 Liberia's prominent writers also share a variety of genres that cross several decades.

 In the 19th century, Edward Wilmot Blyden was the most renowned Liberian author.
-A diplomat, educator, statesman and writer, Blyden was considered one of the early fathers of Pan Africanism along with W. E. B. Du Bois and Marcus Garvy.
+A diplomat, educator, statesman and writer, Blyden was considered one of the early fathers of Pan Africanism along with W. E. B. Du Bois and Marcus Garvey.
 His writings revolved around the need for Africans to develop their own identity, be culturally, spiritually and politically aware of their own potential and preside over their own self-rule and to disprove the European view of Africans as culture-less.
-These writings inspired many Liberian authors in later years and still does today.
-In the end, he is known in world history and on African continent as the genius behind the phrase, "Africa for Africans!" and later inspired Marcus Garvey's Back to Africa Movement.
-Blyden is a national hero in Liberia.
+These writings inspired many Liberian authors in later years and still do today.
+A national hero in Liberia, Blyden is known in world history and on the African continent as the genius behind the phrase "Africa for Africans!" and later inspired Marcus Garvey's Back to Africa Movement.